kensho-technologies/eagr/README.md

 ## GRPC Reflection Interface

-Functionality to create a generic GRPC client based on a GRPC server that has reflection enabled
+Functionality to create a generic GRPC client based on a GRPC server that has reflection enabled.

 ### Sample usage: